michaelhdev/project-4/README.md

 - A user wants to donate to have a feature developed -> The user selects the feature they want to donate to.
 They enter the amount of money they want to donate and click the donate button.
 A message is displayed saying their donation has been added to the cart.
 The user can donate to other features or checkout.

 - A user wants to checkout and pay for his/her donations -> The user clicks on the cart link in the menu bar.
 The user is taken to the cart page where everything in their cart is displayed along with the total cost.
 The user clicks the checkout button.
-The user is take to the payment page where the items are displayed again along with an address and payment form.
-The user enters his/her payment details and click pay.
+The user is taken to the payment page where the items are displayed again along with an address and payment form.
+The user enters his/her payment details and clicks pay.
 If the payment is successful they are returned to the feature list page with a success message.
 Their added donation is displayed on the feature.
-If incorrect details were entered and error is displayed
+If incorrect details were entered an error is displayed

 - A user wants to delete items from his/her basket -> The user clicks on the cart link in the menu bar.
 The user is taken to the cart page where everything in their cart is displayed along with the total cost.
 The user clicks on the delete icon beside the item they want to delete.
 That item is removed and the new total is displayed.

 - A user wants to comment on a feature -> The user selects the feature they want to comment on.
 They select the view feature button.
 The feature details page is display.
 The user enters their comment in the comment box and presses the comment button.
 There comment is added to the page along with their name and the date.
 If the user presses the comment button without entering a comment and error is displayed.

 - A user wants to log out -> The user clicks the logout link in the menu bar.
-They are return to the landing page with a log out message displayed
+They are returneds to the landing page with a log out message displayed

 ### Admin

 - The admin wants to login and manage feature/bug status and moderate the site -> The admin writes the address to the admin login in the browser.
-The admin logs into the Django admin interface and from their he/she is able to moderate all the data within the system.
+The admin logs into the Django admin interface and from their he/she is able to moderate all the data within the site.

 Wire Frame Diagrams